Beyond energy efficiency: BIM in sustainable construction

 The LaFarge article breaks down the initial phases of sustainable construction this way: “it involves issues such as the design and management of buildings; materials performance; construction technology and processes; energy and resource efficiency in building.”

-Considering how much energy commercial facilities use and how rapidly the worldwide urban population is growing the long-term importance of sustainable construction is undeniable.
+Considering how much energy the commercial facilities use and how rapidly the worldwide urban population is growing the long-term importance of sustainable construction is undeniable.
 How a building is designed and built lays the foundation for how energy efficient it will be throughout its lifetime.

 What role does BIM play in sustainable construction?